 Cut the aluminum plate for the internal wiper inside the roaster.
 Make sure that on both sides, you have a height of 2.5-3cm so that the coffee beans can be evenly turned over while roasting.
 Also, drill a hole on top of the aluminum plate for you to attach it to the spin handlebar.

 When the whole thing is done, it should look like this and test it if you can turn the spin handlebar smoothly.

 Test the Handle

 Now you are done and need to study how to control the heat and how to roast.
-You need a lot of experience to get use to your own home made roaster.
+You need a lot of experience to get used to your own homemade roaster.
 Even after you get your coffee roasted, you need to let it rest for around 48-72 hours before testing the taste.
 So a lot of time is needed.
-The only thing that you could test just after roasting is checking that if the coffee bean is evenly roasted by taking one coffee bean and breaking it to check that the external color and internal color is same or not.
+The only thing that you could test just after roasting is checking if the coffee bean is evenly roasted by taking one coffee bean and breaking it to check that the external color and internal color are the same or not.

 Finished DIY Coffee Roaster